egzakt/UnifikDoctrineBehaviorsBundle/README.md

 }
 ```

-**Note** The UploadedFile properties setters will have to call the trait method `setUploadedFile` with 2 arguments, the UploadedFile instance and the name of the field.
+**Note**: The `UploadedFile` properties setters will have to call the trait method `setUploadedFile` with 2 arguments, the `UploadedFile` instance and the name of the field.
 This method will handle the file naming and the file deleting in case of a file replacement.

 Next, you'll have to add a persisted field for each uploadable field to your entity's schema.